 It is important that applicants for teacher education degrees show commitment, motivation and suitability for their degree and the profession.

 This can be demonstrated in your personal statement by reflecting on relevant work experience, and explaining your understanding of the teacher's role.

-For more guidance please see the school website:
+For more guidance please see the school website.

 There is fitness to practice guidance for people who wish to become teachers, we strongly advise you to make yourself aware of this before you apply.
-Please consult the Higher Educational Occupational Physicians/Practitioners (HEOPS) website for fitness to practice guidelines for this programme.
+Please consult the Higher Educational Occupational Physicians/Practitioners (HEOPS) website for fitness to practice guidelines for this degree.